Chickens are not thought of as birds capable of flight. But they have wings, and all chickens know how to use them!

 Though their flight capability has diminished with centuries of selective breeding, some smaller or more athletic breeds can easily reach the top of your house or cover dozens of feet in a single bound.
 So, how far and how high can a chicken fly?

-An average chicken with intact flight feathers can easily reach upwards of 10 feet (3 meters) off the ground, and cover 20-30 feet (6-9 meters) or more in distance.
+An average chicken can easily reach 4 to 8 feet (1.2 to 2.4 meters) off the ground, and cover 30 feet (or 9 meters) or more in distance.

 Though incapable of sustained flight, some breeds can fly for quite a distance in favorable wind conditions or when gliding downhill.

 I will say this: don’t underestimate their flight abilities or pretty soon you’ll have a full-blown jailbreak on your hands.

 You know what they say: tall fences make for happy chickens.
 No?
 Well, something like that.

 Anyway, keep reading to learn what you need to know about how far, and high, chickens can fly.

 Yes, they can.
 The ability to fly is instinctual, but domesticated chickens are, as a rule, not great flyers.